 MYTH: Foster parents are in it for the money.

-FACT: This is absolutely not true, and unfortunately is widely believed.
-In the process of becoming a foster parent, you must show that you’re able to meet your financial obligations for your household.
-You will receive a reimbursement for the care of the child, but it hasn’t been shown that it will make you rich.
+FACT: This is not true and, unfortunately, is widely believed.
+When becoming a foster parent, you must show that you can meet your financial obligations for your household.
+You will receive a reimbursement for the child’s care, but it hasn’t been shown that it will make you rich.

 MYTH: I could never foster a teenager because their behavior would be too difficult to manage.

 FACT: We have foster parents that prefer fostering teenagers.
 The opportunity to help a child succeed and provide them with the necessary tools to become adults is something we all want as parents.
-Because of this myth, we have many teenagers that are in need of loving homes.
+Because of this myth, we have many teenagers who need loving homes.
 Please join us in helping our teens!

 MYTH: I don’t know how a foster parent can just let a child go – I think that would break your heart.

 FACT: Every foster parent will tell you that when a child leaves your home, you will experience a loss.
-But it doesn’t have to be sad, it can be a joyous occasion to know that you provided that child a stable and loving home and helped to make a positive change in that child’s life.
+But it doesn’t have to be sad.
+It can be a joyous occasion to know that you provided that child with a stable and loving home and helped make a positive change in that child’s life.
 You also have the opportunity to develop a relationship with that child’s family and may be able to continue to have contact in the child’s life.

 FACT: We encourage our foster parents to develop a relationship with the birth family, and we have seen this relationship to have positive effects on the child.
-Our foster parent information is kept confidential – this includes addresses and phone numbers.
+Our foster parent information is kept confidential, including addresses and phone numbers.